 Challenges to overcome with leadership as a coach strategies

-Transitioning to a leader as coach strategy can’t be achieved overnight, while there’s a cost to organisations in terms of time and resources.
-Leaders themselves must be ready to engage with the programme and put in effort to develop their people, while employees need to be committed to self-development and growth.
+Transitioning to a leader as coach strategy can’t be achieved overnight, while there’s a cost to organizations in terms of time and resources.
+Leaders themselves must be ready to engage with the program and put in effort to develop their people, while employees need to be committed to self-development and growth.

 It’s also important to recognize that coaching may not be suited to all situations.
 For example, when a business must navigate out of a crisis as quickly as possible or when a short-term goal needs to be achieved, it might be more effective for an experienced leader to use their knowledge and expertise to take faster “command and control” style decisions.